 You can amend your tour date up to 7 days prior to tour departure with no charge.
 However, if you decide to cancel in the future the cancellation policy applies from the day you decided to amend your tour date.

 You are unable to amend your tour date within 7 days of tour departure and 100% cancellation fees will be charged.

 Terms and Conditions

-- GGT expects you to have reasonable fitness and to act responsibly for your own safety.
+- GGT expects you to have a reasonable level of fitness and to act responsibly for your own safety.

-- GGT recommend that all passengers have personal travel insurance to cover loss or damage to property, illness, injury or not being able to travel on the confirmed date of departure.
+- GGT recommends that all passengers have personal travel insurance to cover loss or damage to property, illness, injury or not being able to travel on the confirmed date of departure.

-- GGT accepts no responsibility for any loss or damage to personal belongings or luggage or for any injury or loss of any type whilst on our tours.
+- GGT accepts no responsibility for any loss or damage to personal belongings, money, luggage or for any injury or loss of any type whilst on our tours.

-- Passengers should re-confirm their tour booking at least 24 hours prior to departure.
+- Passengers should re-confirm their tour booking at least 48 hours prior to tour departure.

 - Dates and itineraries are valid from 1st of April 2019 to end of March 2020.
 All prices are displayed in AUD and include GST.

 - GGT caters for 3 meals a day only.
 We do not provide snacks or alcohol.